BoundlessStudio/OmniAdapter/README.md

 Validates options using data annotations within the options pattern in ASP.NET Core.
 Supports attributes like [Required], [Range], [StringLength], etc., for validating configuration properties.

 ## Resilience

+Resilience mechanisms for HttpClient built on the Polly framework via the `Microsoft.Extensions.Http.Resilience` package.

 When configuring an HttpClient through the HTTP client factory, the following extensions can add pre-configured hedging or resilience behaviors.
 These pipelines combine multiple resilience strategies with default settings.